Seven Laws of Noah: Early Christianity

 In the history of Christianity, the Apostolic Decree recorded in Acts 15 is commonly seen as a parallel to the Seven Laws of Noah, and thus be a commonality rather than a differential.
 Some modern scholars dispute the connection between Acts 15 and the seven Noahide laws.
 The Apostolic Decree is still observed by the Eastern Orthodox Church and includes some food restrictions.

-The Jewish Encyclopedia article on Paul of Tarsus states: